 - Advise Officers/Board of Directors regarding issues or past practices.

-- Provide copies of the constitution and by-laws.
+- Provide copies of the constitution and by-laws to Board members annually.

 - Be custodian of the funds of the organization.

 - Disburse money for expenses incurred.

 - Submit a treasurer’s report at all Board meetings.